 Where else could you make up the difference?

-You have to keep your eyes on your strategy, even as markets rise and fall and you are tempted by opportunistic agents along the way.
+You have to keep your eyes on your strategy, even as property markets rise and fall and you are tempted by opportunistic agents along the way.
 Ask yourself what you’re trying to achieve and what you want your property to do for you.
-You might get a short term boost by selling in this market, but how does that really help you get to your goal?
+You might get a short term boost by selling in this property market, but how does that really help you get to your financial goals?
 The day you sell an investment property is the last day that it makes you any money.
-Instead, in this market you might be able to bump up your rent by $50 to $100 a week, depending on where you are.
+Instead, in this property market you might be able to bump up your rent by $50 to $100 a week, depending on where you are.
 That’s a few thousand a year.
-Got a few properties in your portfolio?
+Got a few properties in your investment portfolio?
 Multiply that amount of extra money.
 You can increase your cash flow and have more money each year coming in on your properties.
-As prices keep rising and everything is getting inflated, the greatest thing in an investor’s life to get inflated is rent.
-The increase in the cashflow that comes through can make all the difference to your portfolio.
+As property prices keep rising and everything is getting inflated, the greatest thing in a property investor’s life to get inflated is rent.
+The increase in the cashflow that comes through can make all the difference to your property portfolio.

 Timing the market and time in the market

 Imagine if you sold your property at the start of a boom.
 If the market doubles in the next 12, 24, 36 months or 5 years, you’ve had minimal risk for maximum return on a property that you bought for below market value last year.
 The biggest risk you will face is losing what you might have earned in the future by holding your investment properties long term.
 Imagine selling your property now and then finding out five years later someone sold it for two or three times as much.